StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

 2. Under **instances**, add details of your Splunk instance:
    * **url** - The URL of your Splunk instance.
    * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based \(recommended\) or basic authentication.
 For details, see [authentication configuration details](splunk_stackpack.md#authentication).
    * **tags** - Optional.
-Can be used to apply specific tags to all reported metrics in StackState.
+Used to apply specific tags to all reported metrics in StackState.
 3. Under **saved\_searches**, add details of each Splunk saved search that the check should execute.
 Each saved search can retrieve one metric:
    * **name** - The name of the [Splunk saved search](splunk_metrics.md#splunk-saved-search) to execute.
      * **metric\_name\_field** - The field in the Splunk results that will contain the metric name.
 Default `"metric"`.